-The Czech Republic has no bans on importing of GE crops and imported bioengineered soybean meal, a main protein source for feed mixes.
-In 2017, the soybean meal imports totaled 585,347 metric tons (MT).
+The Czech Republic has no ban on the import of GE crops, a main protein source for feed mixes.
+In 2019, soybean meal imports totaled 371,840 metric tons (MT).
 Major suppliers are Brazil, Argentina and United States.
 Most imports are trans-shipped through the main European ports in the Netherlands and Germany.
+Over the last several years, imports of soybean meal from Austria steadily increased.
+This reflects the growing demand for GE free animal feed.